The Data Engineer Roadmap

 Questions people actually ask

-Twelve to sixteen months at forty-five minutes a day, with the caveat that the hours are focused-practice hours, not reading-blog-posts hours.
-Six to eight if you have a CS or analytics background.
-Three if you're a working software engineer pivoting in.
+Twelve to sixteen months at ten to fifteen hours a week starting from scratch, with the caveat that the hours are focused-practice hours, not reading-blog-posts hours.
+Six to eight months if you have a CS or analytics background.
+Three months if you're a working software engineer pivoting in.
+The timeline table on this page breaks this down by starting point and weekly time budget.

 Can I become a data engineer without a CS degree?+